 For a few years now, my family has (mostly) done away with processed foods.
 Back when we started this journey, a friend asked me what I did when I craved chips.
 So I told her, “Well, I never crave chips”.
 Hahaha!
 Who am I kidding?
 I grew up in the 80s.
 We ate chips in copious amounts without any health considerations as much as we used hairspray without any environmental considerations.
-Of course, I craved chips and I still do!
+Of course, I crave chips.

 So I made her a jar of these roasted chickpeas, flavoured them with chili powder and lime (just the way she would like them) and handed it to her with a label saying “chips”.
 That evening, she called, asking for the recipe.

 By now, I am sure everyone has seen the recipe for these homemade roasted chickpeas.
 But mine is different.
 I start with dried chickpeas.
 No cans here.
-Using canned chickpeas may be more convenient but it is a lot more expensive than starting with the dried version.
+You may think that using canned chickpeas may be more convenient but it is a lot more expensive than starting with the dried version.
 Plus, no hidden salt or other crap from a can.
 Just 100% chickpeas.

-So easy to make in 3 easy steps: soak, microwave and roast.
-Done!
+Only 3 easy steps: soak, microwave and roast.
+Done.